sheriffderek/basic-style/README.md

 basic | style
 ==============

-a carefully considered set of style rules to make baby talking to computers, notably more fun.
+a carefully considered set of style rules to make *baby-talking* to computers, notably more fun.